slatedocs/slate/source/includes/_users.md

 RubberStamp expects for the Authentication token to be included in all API requests to the server in a header.

+### Two Factor Authentication

+If two factor authentication is enabled, then you will not get the `authentication_token` and logged in user information in the information.
+In that case, OTP code is sent to users email address and response will be `{ otp_sent: true }`.
+And you can pass user's OTP code using `/api/v1/verify_otp` endpoint, which will actually verify OTP and return you `authentication_token` and logged in users information in the response.

 ### HTTP Request

 `POST https://app.procurementexpress.com/api/v1/login`